hbctraining/DGE_workshop_salmon_online/lessons/05a_hypothesis_testing.md

 ### Wald test

 In DESeq2, the **Wald test is the default used for hypothesis testing when comparing two groups**.
 The Wald test is a test usually performed on parameters that have been estimated by maximum likelihood.
 In our case we are testing each gene model coefficient (LFC) which was derived using parameters like dispersion, which were estimated using maximum likelihood.
+If there are more than 2 sample classes within a variable (for example, if you had low, medium, and high treatment levels) then DESeq2 will generate two pairwise comparisons when low is set as the control (see [here](https://hbctraining.github.io/DGE_workshop_salmon_online/lessons/05b_wald_test_results.html) for more info): low vs. medium, and low vs. high.

 DESeq2 implements the Wald test by:
 * Taking the LFC and dividing it by its standard error, resulting in a z-statistic